mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/experimental.md

 {:id="ImageBot.CreateImage" class="method"} <i/> CreateImage(*description*{:.text})
 : Create an image using the given description.

-{:id="ImageBot.EditImage" class="method"} <i/> EditImage(*source*{:.any},*description*{:.text})
-: Edit the source image using the given description.
-Editable areas of the image should have a transparent alpha.
-The source can be a Canvas component, an Image component, or a string representing the path to a file.

 {:id="ImageBot.EditImageWithMask" class="method"} <i/> EditImageWithMask(*imageSource*{:.any},*maskSource*{:.any},*prompt*{:.text})
 : Edit the imageSource using the given description.
 The editable area of the image should be indicated by the maskSource.
 The sources can be a Canvas, an Image, or a string